Skip to content

 In fact, aspiring influencers often head to influencer pods, which are public and private forums, to exchange likes, follows, and comments to increase their social media presence.
 As a result, many brands waste their resources on fake influencers with high reach and engagement, but with little influence.

-The Meltwater social influencer marketing tool calculates the true reach of every Instagram account.
+The Meltwater social influencer marketing tool, Klear, helps with this by calculating the true reach of every Instagram account.
 True reach removes fake bots and spam accounts from the equation, and this reflects a more accurate depiction of a user’s influence.

 Did you know?
-Influencer marketing hubs can help you collect the right data.
+Influencer marketing hubs can help you collect the right influencer metrics.
+We also recommend our Influencer Engagement Rate Calculator & Guide to you.

 How is the relevance of a post determined?
 Two factors are weighed by the algorithm: The user’s historical interactions with the poster’s content and the user’s interaction with similar posts from other influential creators.
 This means that only those who recently engaged with the influencer’s content or content similar to what was posted may see the post.

-Tip: These are the top global fashion influencers, the top sustainable fashion influencers, and the top fashion influencers in South Africa.
+Tip: These are the top global fashion influencers, the top sustainable fashion influencers, top sustainability influencers, top fashion influencers in Singapore, top fashion influencers in South Africa, top travel influencers, top tech influencers.
+Also, learn about 3 Examples of Influencers Driving Impact for Luxury Fashion Brands.

-2. Selecting an influencer whose followers do not align with your target audience
+2. Selecting an influencer whose followers don't align with your target audience

 Tip: These are the best influencer management platforms & tools and here you find the best influencer marketing platforms on the market.
 Also, take a look at The Total Economic Impact™ of the Klear Platform.

-Our social influencer tool empowers marketers to dive deep into the demographics of the influencers’ followers.
+With Meltwater, marketers are able to take a deep dive into the demographics of an influencers’ audience.
 This helps marketers ensure that their brands’ target audience is aligned with the followers of their partners.
 For each influencer, our tool generates a global influence score that helps clients understand the impact they can expect when collaborating with an influencer, based on their reach and engagements.
 The score is from 0-100, with 100 being the highest.

-Additionally, you’re able to set up custom brand scores for the influencers because Meltwater understands there are varying factors that are highly specific to each brand campaign.
+Additionally, because there are often varying factors that are highly specific to each brand campaign, you’re able to set up custom brand scores for influencers.
 Audience age, audience gender, audience location, and audience topic are some of the parameters that make up a custom brand score.
 This, in turn, will give you a more customized experience in identifying influencers that align with your brand’s profile.
-Selecting the right influencer whose content reaches the right audience is already half the battle won.

 Tip: Download your free Influencer Marketing Platform Buyer’s Guide.